blackbaud-community/Blackbaud-CRM-Conferences/2018BBCRMDevConf/README.md

 Matt Crawford will talk about Blackbaud CRM themes and the Developer Support Team roadmap.

 ### Know Your Developer Resources ###
-Darryl Eychner - Staff Software Engineer
+Darryl Eychner - Principal Software Engineer
-David Hendershot - Staff Software Engineer
+David Hendershot - Principal Software Engineer
-Patton Hilliard - Staff Software Engineer
+Patton Hilliard - Principal Software Engineer

 Are you familiar with the Developer Discussions, developer documentation, and code repository?
 Come get a tour of existing resources and see what improvements we're making.
 We'll introduce documentation updates as well as new and upcoming code samples.
 Share with us what you'd most like to see next!